Leeds Arts University students win innovative competition to design Walker Morris client meeting roomsPrint news article

 Students from across the University’s courses were challenged to design a piece of art with a ‘distinctive’ theme to reflect the Firm’s reputation as a distinctive law firm.
 The artwork will completely fill one of the walls in each of the client meeting rooms in the Firm’s new building with additional artworks providing other focal points.

-The judges comprised: Elli Whitefoot (Leeds Arts University), Francesca Gueli-Parkin (Strive), Nick Ramshaw (Thompson Brand Partners and Trustee of Leeds Arts University), plus representatives from across Walker Morris including: David Smedley, (Chairman), Judith Pike (Partner), Caroline Black (Director of Marketing) and Lucy Elsom (Trainee).
+The judges comprised: Elli Whitefoot (Leeds Arts University), Francesca Gueli-Parkin (Strive), Nick Ramshaw (Thompson Brand Partners and Trustee of Leeds Arts University), plus representatives from across Walker Morris including: David Smedley, (Chairman), Judith Pike (Partner), and Caroline Black (Director of Marketing).

 The winning students, who will each receive a commission, are: